Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_slides.md

     - SSH, Shell, Docker...
 - Installation is simple
     - Can also run as Docker service
-- Allows reuse existing hardware
+- Allows reusing existing hardware
 - On [GitLab.com](https://about.gitlab.com/) preconfigured runners available

 ---